expectedparrot/edsl/docs/coop.rst

 You can manually update the `description` or `visibility` of an object at the Coop web app:

-Navigate to **Content** and select an object: https://www.expectedparrot.com/content
+Navigate to the **Explore** page and select an object: https://www.expectedparrot.com/content/explore

 .. image:: static/coop_content.png
   :alt: Select an object on the Coop